Read This First

 Prompt 3: How can we wean minds away from these unnunaced causal attributions and encourage a more comprehensive exploration of causes?

-The anchors here are what Attributions of Causation is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Attributions of Causation is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Integrate critical thinking skills into education at all levels, emphasizing the complexity of social, political, and economic issues.
 Teach how to evaluate sources, understand biases, and consider multiple perspectives.